It’s a question that I often get asked. “What’s the difference between a health coach, a wellness coach, and a life coach?”

 I mean, to start with, name-wise, they seem pretty similar.
 Health… wellness… where is the difference?

 So it’s for this reason that I decided to write a blog on the subject.

-One that will give you a thorough in-depth look at these three roles in the world of fitness: the health coach, the wellness coach and finally, the life coach.
+One that will give you a thorough, in-depth look at these three roles in the fitness world: the health coach, the wellness coach, and finally, the life coach.

-And in the end, you hopefully will know the difference between them and have a far better idea as to which of these professions you might prefer to enter.
+And in the end, you hopefully will know the difference between them and have a far better idea of which professions you might prefer to enter.